sakasikai/blm-mll/source/Command line tools.md

 - Multi-label Learning Commands
 - Multi-label Learning Algorithms

-Section 1) covers all the units of single-label learning flow in blm and blm-mll(both system shares the same command lines), which helps users work with single-label learning tasks and blm services.
+Section 1) introduces seven scripts to cover each block of single-label learning flow introduced in [tutorial x](x) and the content is the same as section x in [blm manual](x).

-Section 2) introduces one-stop function scripts for multi-label learning flow in blm-mll, which helps users deal with multi-label learning tasks.
+Section 2) introduces two one-stop function scripts in blm-mll for multi-label learning flow, which help users conducting multi-label learning tasks with blm-mll.

-Section 3) describes all of the Multi-label Learning Algorithms utilized in blm-mll in a detailed way to help users understand the core difference between system blm-mll and system blm.
+Section 3) describes the details of multi-label learning algorithms utilized in blm-mll to help users better understand the advantages of blm-mll system.

 ## Single-label Learning Commands

-来源：说明是blm命令的迁移版本

-内容：格式不同，

-作用：single-label learning flow

- for both blm and blm-mll
+BioSeq-BLM is an updated system of BioSeq-BLM sharing the same single-label learning functions and command line tools.
+In this section, we move the command lines sections from blm manual to this documen.
+And group them as single-label learning commands serving as a comparison with multi-label learning commands in the next section.
+The intention of this format is for the scenario in which users deal with both single-label learning and multi-label learning tasks.

+~~In addition, blocks like Feature Extraction and Feature Analysis are independent from learning paradigm,~~